Zamiotana/Digital-Archaeology/week1/overview.md

 - my mother's ashes
 - memorabilia (eg mugs) from shows I've been in

 as far as the paper "D’Ignazio, Catherine and Klein, L. 2020.
 ‘What gets counted, counts’.
-From Data Feminism" it comes across as more of a fluff piece than an academic work
+From Data Feminism" it comes across as more of an editorial piece than an academic work

 the paper points out the obvious and then advocates against it